Journal of Samuel Kiechel

 “We arrived in Oesingen in the middle of the Heath, where we rested for two hours.
 Around midnight, we found another carter who took us as passengers.
 It got very cold in the early morning hours despite being the dog days of summer.
-I had to leave the cart and walk alongside it to keep warm.“1
+I had to leave the cart and walk alongside it to keep warm.“

-To Brunswick
+Brunswick

+Samuel Kiechel had arrived in Brunswick.
+The city was an important political and economic centre since the Early Middle Ages.
+Its strategic position on trade routes and proximity to the ore-rich Harz Mountains contributed significantly to its prosperity.
 According to Kiechel, Brunswick was an imperial city.
 It was beautiful and fortified with walls, bulwarks and two moats.
-A small river from the Harz Mountains flowed through Brunswick.
-The city was home to many craftsmen who made weapons, armour, and other items used in warfare.
+A small river from the Harz Mountains, the Oker, flowed through it.
+The city was home to many craftsmen who made weapons, armour and other items used in warfare, such as bit mouthpieces, stirrups, currycombs, spurs and belts.

 Brunswick, 1572

-This image from the “Civitates Orbis Terrarum” shows the city in profile view.
+This image from the Civitates Orbis Terrarum shows the city in profile view.
 The low angle means that most houses are hidden behind the walls.
 The fortifications themselves appear very strong.
 The land outside the walls consists of suburbs and what seem to be gardens and orchards.
 Churches dominate the skyline of Brunswick.
-Thirteen churches are depicted and named in the view.
+Eleven churches are depicted and named in the view.

 Crossing the Lüneburg Heath

 The cart set off from Brunswick at noon.
+Carters waiting beneath the gate in Brunswick only drove to the surrounding villages.
+Travellers who wanted to go further would need to change transport at various hamlets within the Heath.
 After travelling the agreed-upon distance, Kiechel and the other two passengers disembarked.
-They paid another man to take them the remaining three miles to the village of Groß Oesingen, situated in the heart of the Lüneburg Heath.
+They paid another man to take them three miles to the village of Groß Oesingen, situated in the heart of the Lüneburg Heath.

 Groß Oesingen was a small settlement.
 Contrary to our traveller’s account and according to modern maps, it is not situated in the centre of the Heath but in its southern part.
 The location was along the main road connecting Brunswick with Lüneburg and Hamburg, and it is mentioned in some itineraries.
 The road ran from Brunswick via Meinersen, Osen (Groß Oesingen), Sauerborg, and Ollendorf to Lüneburg.2